 Process On The Fly #5 - No Process

-Building on the next-generation of Business Process Management, business rules, event processing and case management platforms, new flavors of process can be modeled, executed, monitored and managed.
-However, new technologies enable us to go even further.
+The next-generation of Business Process Management, business rules, event processing and case management platforms can model, execute, monitor and manage entirely new flavours of processes.
+But they enable us to go even further than that.
 Guided by context-sensitive and analytical insights, many fixed, inflexible processes can be replaced by concurrently or asynchronously executed activities, dynamically 'swarming' together with the system deciding the next best action and optimizing available resources.
-In the end, the ultimate process might only be a process in hindsight.
-This is the art of Process without Process.
+Thus in the end, the ultimate process might well be no process at all.

 Process models have become the tool to provide consistency, efficiency and the path to process improvement.
 But today, it is still infuriating to dial into a call centre and be told one thing only to be told something else when you call later.
 The reason: static processes have two main drawbacks.

 Firstly, they are not capturing and guiding behaviors well.
 Secondly, process models are rigid and usually deaf and blind to unexpected events, new insights and new needs.

 Static processes don’t foster innovation, they are not meant to.
 They enforce rules and consistency.
 However, when a customer requirement doesn’t quite fit the mold agents asks them selves “what can I do, surely something like this has happened before.”
 Human nature leads them to seek workarounds.